di-stars/databag_manager/README.md

 ## Disclaimer

 Use at your own risk.
 I'm not responsible for any damage or data lose.
-In otherwords... use it if you like, but don't be a dick if you don't like it. :)